Living as Expat in Erbil · Kurdistan: A Complete Overview

 Well, we were also a bit hesitant about living in Erbil.
 But, after some research, my wife and I became more and more enthusiastic.
 In many cases, countries and cities can be very different than what you see on the news.
 Many friends thought we were crazy that we would go live in China, for example, but I honestly had the time of my life there.

 Living in Erbil, in Kurdistan, Iraq, is also a once-in-a-lifetime opportunity.
 The city surprised me in so many positive ways.
-The friendly people, culture, food, nature, and many small fascinating things, with many adventures to come in this beautiful region.
+The friendly people, culture, food, nature, many small fascinating things such as certain ways of living, and many adventures in this beautiful region.

 Some friendly Kurds even invited me to their wedding!